 7. Struggle with separation anxiety

 Not all introverted children have separation anxiety, but it’s quite common for them to experience it.
-Introverts, in general, are more at-risk for anxiety and depression than extroverts, and children are no exception.
+Introverts, in general, are more at-risk for social anxiety and depression than extroverts, and children are no exception.
 What happens when you drop off your toddler at preschool?
 Does he or she cry, cling to your leg, and beg you not to leave — although the other kids seem fine?
 If so, your child might be an introvert experiencing separation anxiety.
-Here are some tips on our website for highly sensitive people to deal with it.
+Here are some tips on our website for highly sensitive people for how to deal with separation anxiety.

 8. Engage with the deeper aspects of life